 Organizations need a way to continuously monitor security performance on-premise and in the cloud without overwhelming security operations teams with alerts and actions with no easy way to prioritize them.
 Continuously and automatically monitoring cloud service providers and third parties can help security and risk leaders gain extensive visibility into key areas of cyber risk that correlate to a breach, such as compromised systems, unpatched software, and open ports.
 Monitoring can also reveal single points of failure by highlighting potentially risky service providers connected to a company’s vendors.

-As new threats and vulnerabilities emerge, enterprises can instantly assess the impact on their own organizations and supply chains.
+As new threats and vulnerabilities emerge, enterprises can instantly assess the impact on their own organizations and digital supply chains.
 With this knowledge in hand, they can prioritize remediation efforts as needed — without throwing more people at the problem.